lvarin/spark-openstack/README.md

 ## Known issues

 * Limited support for security groups in Openstack.
 Current rules allow all the traffic ingress and egress.
+PLEASE MODIFY THESE SECURITY GROUPS TO ALLOW THE IP SUBNETS WHICH SHOULD HAVE ACCESS TO CLUSTER.
 * You may notice a role named jupyterhub - it's senseless to use for now.
 * Links to workers and in YARN web-interface are wrong if you don't have DNSaaS in your Openstack (it uses hostnames instead of public IPs)